martensi1/nova-kernel/README.md

 # Nova

-Hobby project OS written in C++ and C

-## Architectures

-Currently supports:

-- x86-family
+Nova is a hobby operating system project.
+The goal is to create a simple, yet functional, operating system from scratch.
+The project is written in C++ and currently only supports x86-family architectures.

 ## Structure